mallikagoyal/spam_detection_classifier/README.md

 5. Model Evaluation

 ## 🎯 Result
-Achieved XX% accuracy on test data.
+Achieved 92% accuracy on test data.

 ## 📂 How to Run
 1. Clone the repository